-A top round steak is lean, flavorful and it's budget-friendly.
-It is an excellent candidate for marinades, and it's at its best when cooked to medium rare, which is about 145 F. This is a great steak to grill but if it's not grill weather then you can get a similar effect by broiling it.
-Broiling exposes meat to a high heat from all directions.
-Your oven probably has a special setting just for broiling.
+A top round steak is lean, flavorful, and budget-friendly.
+It is an excellent candidate for marinades, and it's at its best when cooked to medium-rare, which is about 145 F. This is a great steak to grill but if it's not grill weather then you can get a similar effect by broiling it.
+Broiling exposes meat to high heat from all directions and our oven likely has a special setting just for broiling.

 Broil this flavorful seasoned top round steak and slice it thinly for serving.
 This steak makes a great meal with baked potatoes and a tossed salad or steamed vegetables.